FryMondo/Movie-Reservation/README.md

 # Movie Reservation
-This service will allow autorized users to browse films that are available, pick and reserve seats for specific movies and they will be able to manage reserved seats
+This service will allow authorized users to browse films that are available, pick and reserve seats for specific movies, and they will be able to manage reserved seats
 ***
 # What features will this project have
 ## User Authentication and Authorization